Reasonable Accommodation For Disabled Employees

 Reasonable Accommodation for Disabled Employees in New Jersey.

-The Americans with Disabilities Act (ADA) and the New Jersey Law Against Discrimination (NJLAD) not only prohibit employers from discriminating against disabled employees, but they also impose upon employers a critical affirmative duty — the obligation to provide “reasonable accommodation” to disabled employees so as to allow them to remain gainfully employed despite the limitations imposed by their disability.
+The Americans with Disabilities Act (ADA) and the New Jersey Law Against Discrimination (NJLAD) not only prohibit employers from discriminating against disabled employees, but they also impose upon employers a critical affirmative duty — the obligation to provide “reasonable accommodation” to disabled employees so as to allow them to remain gainfully employed despite any limitations imposed by their disability.

 A “reasonable accommodation” is exactly what it sounds like – any accommodation or assistance an employee may need to allow him or her to continue to successfully perform a job.
-The only limitation is that the accommodation does not impose an “undue hardship” on the employer.
+The only limitation is that the accommodation should not impose an “undue hardship” on the employer.

 How to Request a Reasonable Accommodation

-- In response, your employer may ask you questions to gain more information, or ask for medical documentation, such a note from your doctor.
+- In response, your employer may ask you questions to gain more information or ask for medical documentation, such as a note from your doctor.
 It is important to note that your employer may ask for “sufficient” medical documentation, but not excessive.
 If you do not provide the necessary information, your accommodation may be denied.
 However, your employer should not request documentation that is outside of the scope of the disability or medical limitation you are asking to be accommodated.

-Once you have successfully received a reasonable accommodation, it is your responsibility to ensure it is working for you.
+Once you have successfully received reasonable accommodation, it is your responsibility to ensure it is working for you.
 If it is not, or if something changes with your condition, you may repeat the process of asking for a new or updated accommodation.

 Leaves of Absence as a Reasonable Accommodation Under the NJLAD

-Recently, our New Jersey reasonable accommodation attorneys at Schall & Barasch LLC have handled a number of cases for New Jersey employees involving the intersection of their rights under the Family and Medical Leave Act (FMLA) and the New Jersey Law Against Discrimination.
+Recently, the New Jersey reasonable accommodation attorneys at Schall & Barasch LLC have handled a number of cases for New Jersey employees involving the intersection of their rights under the Family and Medical Leave Act (FMLA) and the New Jersey Law Against Discrimination.
 Under the FMLA, employers must give employees up to 12 weeks of leave to recover from a “serious health condition.”
 Some employers have failed to realize that after the 12 weeks of protected FMLA leave run out, an employee can request a medical leave extension beyond the 12 weeks, asserting a right to an extension of the leave as a reasonable accommodation under the NJLAD.
 If the employer unreasonably denies that extension, they open themselves to liability.
 These cases are relatively straightforward and are very winnable.

 At Schall & Barasch LLC, we enjoy the challenge of tackling the most complex legal issues, taking on the biggest corporations in New Jersey along with their law firms, and standing up for the rights of our clients to be free from disability discrimination in the workplace.